 What doesn’t qualify as business meals and are not tax deductible :

-Meal expenses incurred for spouses, dependents or other individuals accompanying the taxpayer on business travel (so if your wife and kids want to tag along on a business trip in Bora Bora that’s cool but only your portion of expenses should be paid from business account)
+Meal expenses incurred for spouses, dependents or other individuals accompanying the taxpayer on business travel (so if your wife and kids want to tag along on a business trip to Bora Bora that’s cool but only your portion of expenses should be paid from business account)

 Drinks only 😢 (round of shots at the bar is considered an entertainment in the eyes of the IRS.
 As we know from above, entertainment is no longer deductible)